-Zorro is a male, neutered Sheltie adult, or unknown age, who is one of a group of six Shelties who were removed from a hoarding situation.
+Zorro is a male, neutered Sheltie adult, 11 years of age, who is one of a group of six Shelties who were removed from a hoarding situation.
 All the Shelties lived their lives in undersized crates except for brief outings in the yard to go potty.
 As a result, they are unsocialized and terrified of everyone and everything.

 Zorro had to have 10 teeth extracted during his dental under anesthesia.
 Shelties in particular require regular veterinary dental care.
 Any sign of bad mouth odor should send you to your veterinarian for an exam and dental.

 These Shelties have gotten comprehensive blood panels and urine analyses, exams and grooming.
 All are spayed and neutered now.
 All have had dentals.
 All were heartworm tested, microchipped, and vaccinated.
 Staff have been working with them to help socialize them.
 Some training has been introduced.

 These Shelties are still unsocialized and very frightened, having not been exposed to people, cars, everyday noises, household items, and sounds.
 They do not know how to walk on a leash.
 Being on a leash is scary for them.

 Turning this around takes a lot of time well beyond a month or months.
 It will be different for each Sheltie.
 Some may remain as fearful as they are now, for the rest of their lives.